 11 ways to save money while still enjoying your 20s

 Some people don’t consider building long-term wealth until later in life.
-However, the later you leave saving money and building wealth, the less you will have when you need it!
+However, the earlier you start to seriously save money and build wealth, the more you will have when you need it!

 It’s always better to start as early as possible!
 So here are some ways to help you get on track with your savings (while still having plenty of fun).

-Please note there will be no mention of smashed avo in this article.
+Please note there will be no mention of giving up smashed avo in this article.

 1. Track your spending and create a budget.

 You don’t have to create a massive spread sheet with 100 categories (unless that’s something you enjoy).
 Instead, you can use an app, or online software to simplify the process for you.

 2. Give your savings account a nickname.